Gayatri Mantra: Brahmo Samaj

 In 1827 Ram Mohan Roy published a dissertation on the Gayatri mantra that analysed it in the context of various Upanishads.
 Roy prescribed a Brahmin to always pronounce om at the beginning and end of the Gayatri mantra.
 From 1830, the Gayatri mantra was used for private devotion of Brahmos.
 In 1843, the First Covenant of Brahmo Samaj required the Gayatri mantra for Divine Worship.
 From 1848 to 1850 with the rejection of Vedas, the Adi Dharma Brahmins use the Gayatri mantra in their private devotions.

 Hindu revivalism

 In the later 19th century, Hindu reform movements spread the chanting of the Gayatri mantra.
 In 1898 for example, Swami Vivekananda claimed that, according to the Vedas and the Bhagavad Gita, a person became Brahmana through learning from his Guru, and not because of birth.
-He administered the sacred thread ceremony and the Gayatri mantra to non-Brahmins in Ramakrishna Mission.
+He administered the Gayatri mantra to non-Brahmins in Ramakrishna Mission.
 This Hindu mantra has been popularized to the masses, pendants, audio recordings and mock scrolls.
 Various Gayatri yajñas organised by All World Gayatri Pariwar at small and large scales in late twentieth century also helped spread Gayatri mantra to the masses.